vivirox/therapytrain/README.md

-# TherapyTrain EHR Integration Platform
+# Gradiant EHR Integration Platform

 A comprehensive platform for integrating with Electronic Health Record (EHR) systems, providing a secure, scalable, and HIPAA-compliant solution for healthcare applications.